HansaDR/windows-on-digitalocean/README.md

 5.  **Select the mounted drive.** Click the **"Browse..."** button, select the virtual DVD drive you mounted in step 2, and click **OK**.
 6.  **Install.** Click **"Next"**, and Windows will automatically find and install the appropriate driver from the ISO.
 Repeat this process for any other devices with missing drivers.

+***

+## Important: Safety and Security 🛡️

+Once your droplet is running, you must take immediate steps to secure it.

+### 1. Change User and Password

+The first thing you should do is change the default password.
+It's best to create a new user account with administrator privileges and a **strong, unique password**, and then disable or delete the default `root` user.

+### 2. Secure Your RDP Connection

+DigitalOcean's promotional credits (often $200 for 60 days) can cover a powerful droplet running 24/7.
+This makes it a prime target for automated **brute-force attacks** on the open Remote Desktop port.
+To protect against this, you should not expose your IP address publicly.

+* **Solution:** Use a tool like **Tailscale** or **Cloudflare Zero Trust** to create a secure, private network tunnel to your droplet.
+This hides the RDP port from the public internet.
+* **Recommendation:** **Tailscale** is generally much easier and faster to set up.
+You can find many simple guides on how to install and configure it for Windows.

+### 3. Droplet Management

+* **Snapshots:** The standard DigitalOcean snapshot feature may **not work correctly** with this custom installation method.
+Do not rely on it for backups.
+* **Billing:** To avoid unexpected charges after your free credits are used, remember to **destroy the droplet** as soon as you are finished with it.

 ## Disclaimer

 This guide is for educational purposes only.
 I am not responsible for any damage or data loss that may occur.
 Proceed at your own risk.